SwiftlyPHP/dependency/README.md

 The service container is a registry into which you can enter details about the classes in your application.

-For example, let's say we have a class like the following.
+For example, let's say we have a class like the following:

 ```php
 <?php // MyClass.php